 Now you will choose some WAV files to assign to pads and assign a mode to each pad.
 The main screen has a 4x4 grid of 16 light gray pads.
 A WAV file can be assigned to each of these pads, and each pad is assigned a pad mode.
-The available pad modes are sample, clip and slicer.
+The available pad modes are sample, clip, slicer, granular and new recording.
 The table below will help you choose which pad type to use: